usaid-cs/yesterday-i-learned/random.md

 - > A defibrillator forcefully stops the heart temporarily in an effort to correct a heart in fibrillation.
 Using a defibrillator on a dead person is like hitting the reset button on an unplugged machine.
 - There is a two-level LCBO in Ottawa (75 Rideau St.).
 The lower level is for vintage only.
 - [Bleach](http://m.nursingtimes.net/5022735.article) might kill warts.
-- It is [impossible to look at a scene and take a picture of it at the same time](http://www.psychologicalscience.org/index.php/news/releases/no-pictures-please-taking-photos-may-impede-memory-of-museum-tour.html) while still enjoying either.
 - [White noise backup trucks](https://youtube.com/watch?v=fa28lIGuxq8) sound more directional than beeping trucks.
 - "Invariance" is just a fancy way of saying "the subclass method takes the same stuff as the base class method".
 - "Covariance" is just a fancy way of saying "a subclass's method can take more specific things than the base class". _Covariant return type_ (returning subclasses of base type) is type-safe; _Covariant argument type_ (a subclass requiring more specific arguments) is not type-safe.